The 2020 NBA Draft will be an important event for teams to build for their future. Here is the Aaron Nesmith 2020 NBA Draft Profile.

 Nesmith was a four-star prospect in the 2018 recruiting class and chose to go to Vanderbilt.
 During his two seasons on campus, Nesmith blossomed into a good scoring threat and a solid draft prospect.

-As a freshman, Nesmith 11 points, 5.5 rebounds and 1.4 assists per game for the Commodores.
+As a freshman, Nesmith put up 11 points, 5.5 rebounds and 1.4 assists per game for the Commodores.
 Vanderbilt won just nine games on the season, but Nesmith got some good experience.
 He played in 14 games as a sophomore before missing the rest of the season with a foot injury.
 In those games, he showed great improvement with 23 points, 4.9 rebounds and 0.9 assists per game.
 Vanderbilt increased their win total to 11 games, but could’ve done better had Nesmith been healthy all year.

 Following the season, Nesmith declared for the 2020 NBA Draft, despite his injury.
 The wing is currently projected to be a mid-first-round pick if he is cleared medically.